-The lid method (left) or the dousing method (right) are both ways to extinguish biochar fire.
-Photos: Steve Bensel POST PROCESSING Pulverizing charcoal into small pieces and dust creates higher amounts of surface area, maximizing the charcoal's effectiveness in the soil.
+Pulverizing charcoal into small pieces and dust creates higher amounts of surface area, maximizing the charcoal's effectiveness in the soil.
 In order to pulverize, make sure the charcoal is wet, as the dust can be harmful to your lungs.
 Place the charred coal on a tarp and crush it - for example, drive a tractor or car over it.

 It is possible to incorporate any desired fertilizer at this point to soak into the biochar, which is also called "charging" the charcoal.
 These fertilizers should include nitrogen, phosphorus, and, ideally, active biological activity, such as that found in composted manures.
 Dry fertilizers, such as pelleted chicken manure, can be added during your pulverizing process.
 You will want to wet the charcoal while charging, but do not put it in standing water, as access to oxygen is key to keeping biological activity alive.

 Additional methods for charging biochar is to use it as bedding material for animals or to add it to compost piles.
-Raw charcoal, without added nutrients, can absorb fertility from your soil and cause ill effects in the first year.
-WILDLIFE HABITAT FEATURES When restoring forest ecosystems to reduce fire risk, it is important not to remove too much dead wood.
+Raw charcoal, without added nutrients, can absorb fertility from your soil and provide ill effects in the first year.

+WILDLIFE HABITAT FEATURES

+When restoring forest ecosystems to reduce fire risk, it is important not to remove too much dead wood.
 Trees can have a long life even after they are dead.
 Snags - standing dead trees also called "wildlife trees" - provide critical habitat for birds, small mammals, insects and other wildlife.
 Snags that fall into streams and rivers add important micro swells and pools that provide temporary resting grounds for fish and the insects they eat.
-As forest thinning occurs, it is important to leave a significant portion of the dead snags standing, as long as they are in safe areas that are not within falling distance of a home or outbuilding.
+As forest thinning occurs, it is important to leave a significant portion of the dead snags standing, as long as they are in safe areas that are not within falling distance to a home or outbuilding.